 Carbon Fork and High-End Components

-Moreover, similar to the RLT 9, it comes with Shimano Ultegra front and rear derailleurs that offer 22 speeds with a 2×11 drivetrain.
+Moreover, similar to the RLT 9, it comes with a Shimano Ultegra front derailleur and Shimano GRX800 rear derailleur that offers 22 speeds with a 2×11 drivetrain.
 Of course, the brakes are part of the same groupset, in the form of reliable and robust hydraulic discs.

 Since this model has a steel frame, it weighs 10kg, which is one kilogram heavier than the previous model.
 But, that’s a small price to pay for getting an awesome steel frame that will last you a long time.